Japan Line: the sweatshirt in Toki material

 Has the sweatshirt just become badass ? 😉

-During the 70s, we lost interest in the sweatshirt which gradually re-emerged.
-If surf culture played a role in this return , it is also and above all the hip-hop of the 80s and 90s which will put him back in the spotlight.
+During the 70s, interest in the sweatshirt would decline and it would gradually re-emerge.
+If surf culture played a role in this return , it is also and above all the hip-hop of the 80s-90s which will put him back in the spotlight.

 Run DMC adidas